JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 This is (i hope) a temporary solution.
 I want to be able to stream the assets directly into webview as `data:` strings.
 See issue #8

+UPDATE: It is not, in fact, a temporary solution.
+So I will have to implement a solution to load from a local server 😅.
+See the `streaming_assets` branch.

 ## Three.js version